fclaerho/buildstack/README.md

 ### Target Stack ###

 For all handlers, except `on_flush()`, the default behavior is to stack the target in the `targets` list.
-The handler `on_flush()` is automatically called _last_ to unstack and process the targets or it can also be called manually from any handler with the `@flush` command (details below.)
+The handler `on_flush()` is automatically called _last_ to unstack and process the targets or it can also be called manually from any handler with the `@flush` command (detailed below.)
 The `targets` list _must_ be empty when `on_flush()` terminates or the plugin is considered faulty.
 The rationale behind the usage of a stack is that most build tools are able to handle multiple targets at the same time (e.g. make clean all) and calling them independently is less efficient.
-However, what can be stack or not varies for each build tool: therefore, when developping a plugin, use target handlers to perform a task that cannot be stacked.
+However, what can be stacked or not varies for each build tool: therefore, when developping a plugin, use target handlers to perform a task that cannot be stacked.
 Also, when using a handler keep in mind to flush the current stack at the appropriate point (usually at the beginning before anything else.)

 ### Handlers ###